-If you love rice, then you know that Basmati rice is a must-have.
-This long grain rice is perfect for absorbing all of those delicious flavors.
-But cooking Basmati rice can be tricky, especially if you use a traditional pot on the stovetop.
+This long-grain rice is perfect for absorbing all of those delicious flavors.
+But cooking it can be tricky, especially if you use a traditional pot on the stovetop.

 Basmati rice has a nutty flavor and a slightly chewy texture.
 It’s the perfect canvas for all of your favorite dishes.

-Fluffy Basmati rice is much easier to make in the Instant Pot pressure cooker than a stovetop method.
-You’ll never go back to cooking rice the old-fashioned way on the stovetop once you’ve tried this easy Instant Pot recipe.
+It’s much easier to make in the pressure cooker than a stovetop method.
+You’ll never go back to cooking it the old-fashioned way on the stovetop once you’ve tried this easy.

-Plus, Instant Pot Basmati rice is a foolproof recipe for fluffy, delicious rice every time.
+Plus, it’s a foolproof recipe every time.
 This versatile dish can be served as a side or as a main and can be easily customized to your taste.

 Ingredient Notes and Substitutions

-- Basmati rice – or use any long grain rice.
+- Basmati rice: You can use any long-grain rice.

-- Butter – can substitute with olive oil.
+- Butter: You can substitute with olive oil.

-- Broth – I used low sodium chicken broth but you can also use vegetable broth or salt and water.
+- Broth: We use low-sodium chicken broth but you can also use vegetable broth or salt and water.

-How to Cook Basmati Rice in Instant Pot
+How to Cook Basmati Rice in an Instant Pot

 Add butter or oil to the pot and let it heat.

-Once the pot is ready, add white Basmati rice and sauté until the rice begins to turn golden (3-5 minutes).
+Once the pot is ready, add grains and sauté until the rice begins to turn golden (3-5 minutes).

 Deglaze the pot.
-Add the broth to the pot, and stir the rice and broth to mix and deglaze the pot.
+Add the broth to the pot, and stir to mix and deglaze the pot.

 Press cancel to end sauté when done.

+Pressure cook.
 Close and seal the lid, and turn the vent to seal (if needed).
-Set pot manually to high pressure for 4 minutes.
+Set the pot manually to high pressure for 4 minutes.

 Ready to serve.
 When the pressure cooking time is complete, do a natural pressure release for 10 minutes.
-That means you leave the pot undisturbed.
+This means leave the pot undisturbed.

 Then, perform a quick release by carefully turning or pressing the pressure release lever or button (refer to your pot’s instructions).

-There are so many delicious ways to switch up this Basmati rice pressure cooker recipe!
+There are so many delicious ways to switch up this recipe!
 Here are a few of our favorite variations:

-- For aromatic rice, add garlic, onion, or other aromatics when you sauté the rice for extra flavor.
+- For an aromatic option, add garlic, onion, or other aromatics during sauteing for extra flavor.

-- Add cooked chicken, shrimp, or tofu for a complete meal.
+- Add protein to make it a complete meal.
+Tasty options include cooked chicken, hibachi shrimp, shredded pork, or tofu for a complete meal.

 - Add a spice like turmeric, garam masala, or cumin for extra flavor.

-This Instant Pot Basmati rice is the perfect side dish for all of your favorite dishes!
-Serve it with recipes like Instant Pot pork chops, Buttermilk brined pork chops, Sweet chili meatballs, Bisquick oven fried chicken, sauteed vegetables, Crock pot chuck roast, or baked chicken tenders.
+This is the perfect side dish for all of your favorite dishes!
+Serve it with recipes like pork chops, buttermilk-bined pork chops, Sweet chili meatballs, Bisquick oven-fried chicken, Blackstone vegetables, Crockpot chuck roast, or baked chicken tenderloins.

 How to Store

-Leftover Instant Pot Basmati rice can be stored in the fridge for up to four days.
-Be sure to store it in an airtight container.
+Leftovers can be stored in the fridge for up to four days in an airtight container.
 Reheat the leftovers in the microwave or on the stovetop before serving.

-If you want to meal prep or make ahead this Instant Pot rice recipe, cook a big batch and portion it out into individual containers.
+If you want to meal prep or make this recipe ahead of time, cook a big batch and portion it out into individual containers.

-Yes, Basmati rice can be frozen for up to four months.
+Yes, it can be frozen for up to four months.
 Defrost in the fridge or microwave or at room temperature before reheating.

-To reheat, microwave the rice or heat it on the stovetop (with 2 tablespoons of water) until completely reheated.
+To reheat, microwave or heat it on the stovetop (with 2 tablespoons of water) until completely reheated.

-- 2 tablespoons butter (can substitute olive oil)
+- 2 tablespoons butter olive oil, or ghee

 - Rinse and drain rice well, and set aside.

-- Set pressure cooker to sauté and add butter or oil to the pot.
-Once pot is ready, add rice and sauté until the rice begins to turn golden (3-5 minutes).
-Press cancel to end sauté.
+- Set pressure cooker to sauté, and add butter or oil to the pot.
+Once pot is hot, add rice and sauté until the rice begins to turn golden brown, 3-5 minutes.
+Press the cancel button to end sauté.

-- Once the pressure cooking cycle is complete, do a natural pressure release (leave the pot undisturbed) for 10 minutes, then initiate a quick release by carefully turning or pressing the pressure release button (refer to your pot's instructions).
-Fluff the rice by stirring before serving.
+- When the pressure cooking cycle is complete, allow a natural pressure release (leave the pot undisturbed) for 10 minutes, then initiate a quick release by carefully turning or pressing the pressure release button (refer to your pot's instructions).
+Fluff the basmati rice with a fork before serving.